Types of Risk Management

 By effectively managing risks, businesses can enhance their decision-making processes, protect their assets, and create a solid foundation for sustainable growth.
 Below are the purposes of Risk Management:

-d) Risk retention: Accepting and managing risks internally.
-Retaining a certain level of risk and develop strategies to handle them effectively.
+d) Risk Retention: Accepting and managing risks internally.
+Retaining a certain level of risk and developing strategies to handle them effectively.
 Using reserves, contingency plans, and internal expertise to manage and mitigate potential risks.

 Understanding risk avoidance, reduction, transfer, and retention enables businesses to mitigate risks and enhance overall business strategy proactively.
-And taking necessary actions based on the nature and magnitude of risks is done to ensure long-term success and resilience.
+Taking necessary actions based on the nature and magnitude of risks, aligned with Risk Management in ISO 27001 and ISO 27005, is essential to ensuring long-term success and resilience.

 MoR® Management of Risk